 INTERVIEW BY MARKO SYRJALA

-Rob Affuso is an American musician, best known as the drummer of the band Skid Row from 1987 to 1998.
-After Skid Row split he briefly played in a band called Ozone Monday with Dave Sabo, Rachel Bolan and Scotti Hill.
-After that he moved on to completely different things.
-Currently Affuso leads his own entertainment company Soulsystem Orchestras Inc. in New York and he’s is also the drummer for band Soulsystem.
-I met Rob in NYC at the end of October and we discussed a variety of topics including his current activities, past times with Skid Row, and the future and what it may possibly include… Read on!
+Rob Affuso is an American musician, best known as the band Skid Row drummer from 1987 to 1998.
+After Skid Row split, he briefly played in a band called Ozone Monday with Dave Sabo, Rachel Bolan, and Scotti Hill.
+After that, he moved on to completely different things.
+Currently, Affuso leads his own entertainment company Soulsystem Orchestras Inc. in New York, and he’s also the drummer for the band Soulsystem.
+I met Rob in NYC at the end of October, and we discussed a variety of topics, including his current activities, past times with Skid Row, and the future and what it may include?

 DIFFERENT DIRECTION AND SOULSYSTEM ORCHESTRA